bmarti44/Cliste/README.md

 This will install cliste and check it out into the current working directory.
 Just run "node index.js" and you're good to go!

-Point your browser to http://localhost and the site should load up
+Point your browser to http://localhost:8888 and the site should load up

 If you get an error, make sure MongoDB is running.
 Type mongo and see if it logs you in.

 If you get a connect error then mongo isn't running.
 Type "mongod --fork" to start an instance of mongo.

+If the server throws an error, make sure there isn't anything else running on port 8888

 Module Creation
 --------